unc-csxl/csxl.unc.edu/docs/sqlalchemy/2_entities.md

 # SQLAlchemy Entities

+> Written by Ajay Gandecha for the CSXL Web Application and for COMP 423: Foundations of Software Engineering.
+> _Last Updated: 11/16/2023_

 ## What are Entities?

 As you know, our PostgreSQL database represents data in a _tabular format_ - meaning tables!
 As mentioned in the beginning, tables have columns (fields of data) and rows represent each entry in our data.